How Events Work At Gen Con

 What is an Event?

 Events make up a large part of the Gen Con experience.
 People come from all over the world to play games and participate in events during "The Best Four Days In Gaming!"
-Events are hosted by individuals, gaming groups, and companies, and are located in various areas throughout the convention center, Lucas Oil Stadium, most surrounding hotels, and even at locations around Indy.
+Events are hosted by individuals, gaming groups, and companies, and are located in various areas throughout the Indiana Convention Center, Lucas Oil Stadium, most surrounding hotels, and even at locations around Indy.
 Events are scheduled for specific dates and times so you can schedule your convention-going experience and not miss a moment waiting!

 Events run 24-hours a day starting on Thursday at 8 am and ending Sunday at 4 pm.
 Gen Con even has events on Wednesday to get you geared up and ready to go!
 Events run the gamut from RPGs, card games, and board games, to seminars, workshops, and crafts.
-There are even tours and entertainment events, big and small, too.
+There are tours and entertainment events, big and small, too.
 Gen Con has something for everyone.

 What is an Event Ticket?